SynthexBTC/Bitcoin-LoRa-Mesh/Wand-Solar-nRF52840-E22P868M30S/watchdog/README.md

 ### When it's too cold or too hot

-If the temperature drops below **-2°C** or climbs above **60°C**, charging is switched off to protect the battery.
-As soon as the temperature comes back into a normal range, charging switches back on.
+If the temperature drops below **0°C** or climbs above **50°C**, charging is switched off to protect the battery.
+If the temperature drops below **-20°C** or climbs above **65°C**, the battery turns also off.
+The system is completely paused; the battery is isolated, with neither charging nor discharging taking place.
+As soon as the temperature comes back into a normal range, charging and/or battery switches back on.
 This check happens every single time it wakes up, so it reacts quickly in both directions.

 ## Power consumption